 Peak 2: Mt Thomas

-This weekend I’ve travelled across the Canterbury Plains to Mt Thomas, a small peak (1023m) overlooking the sea and basically is one of the foothills that makes up the start of the Southern Alps from the east, second in line out of 52 peaks.
+This weekend I’ve traveled across the Canterbury Plains to Mt Thomas, a small peak (1023m) overlooking the sea and basically is one of the foothills that makes up the start of the Southern Alps from the east, second in line out of 52 peaks.

 This route started at the Wooded Creek Campsite and quickly climbed up the Summit Track to 1023m over about 3.5km.
 From there I ran along the ridge to the second, un-named (yet higher) peak (1082m) and then back down the shaded Ridge Track to the campsite grounds.